-Hot springs, high peaks and Montana’s wide open spaces dominate this 2,114-mile road trip from Seattle to Glacier and Yellowstone national parks and back.
-After you leave behind the vibrant cities of Seattle and Spokane, and drive through northern Idaho’s pristine beauty, you’ll cross into Montana.
+Hot springs, high peaks and Montana’s wide open spaces dominate this 2,265-mile tour from Seattle to Glacier and Yellowstone national parks and back.
+After you leave behind the vibrant city of Seattle and drive through eastern Washington, explore Spokane and all of its attractions before you cross into Montana.

 Seattle’s Top 5